-At 17, Nathan Georgette, of Florida, published his first scientific paper in the Internet Journal of Epidemiology.
-His paper, published in 2007, was a large factor in his submission to the Davidson Institute for Talent Development, which awarded him a $10,000 scholarship and named him a fellow.
+At 17, Nathan Georgette published his first scientific paper, in the Internet Journal of Epidemiology.
+Published in 2007, it was a large factor in his submission to the Davidson Institute for Talent Development, which awarded him a $10,000 scholarship and named him a fellow.

 “His research represents a new approach to understanding the dynamic effects of infectious disease spread and gradual immunization,” the Davidson Institute wrote.

 While taking a course about ordinary and partial differential equations this year at Harvard University, where he is a senior studying applied mathematics, Georgette realized he had made a crucial mistake in his calculations in his research for the paper.

 The approach “was fundamentally flawed,” he said, and after contacting the editorial board of the Journal of Epidemiology, Georgette retracted the paper.

 Though he said admitting his mistake was difficult, Georgette “knew what the right thing to do was.”

 Errors are part of science, but many researchers are not as diligent about setting the record straight, said the cofounder of a blog that tracks retractions of scientific papers.